Key Dates

 PARTNERS

 The Youth Mental Health Advocate program is part of Working the Gap, a collaboration between the CUNY SPS Youth Studies program and the Academy.
-Working the Gap offers applied skills training, paid work experience, and college level courses to young people ages 17-24 who have completed high school or a GED and are not currently enrolled in college.
+Working the Gap offers applied skills training, paid work experience, and college level courses to young people ages 18-24 who have completed high school or a GED, are not currently enrolled in college, and have not earned a bachelor's degree.

 The Youth Mental Health Advocate program is made possible by funding and support from the Mayor’s Office for Economic Opportunity and HRA Work Progress Program.

-Working the Gap and the Youth Mental Health Advocate program also receive funding from the Carroll and Milton Petrie Foundation and Summerfield Foundation.
+Working the Gap and the Youth Mental Health Advocate program also receive funding from the Carroll and Milton Petrie Foundation and Solon E. Summerfield Foundation.

 ELIGIBILITY

-Funding is available for a total of 25 advocates to work 15 hours/week between Sep 2023-Jun 2024 at the rate of $20/hour.
+Funding is available for a total of 15 advocates to work 20 hours/week between Oct 2024-May 2025 at the rate of $20/hour.
 HRA’s Work Progress Program (WPP) will reimburse youth service providers for wages paid to the youth mental health advocates.

 We seek organizations who will invest in the personal and professional development of the youth advocates, including by fully onboarding and integrating them into your program or team, providing them with opportunities to learn, and offering consistent supervision and support.